reddhouse/cp-admin-deno/README.md

 # cooperative-admin
-Administrative dev tools for cooperative.party
+Administrative dev tools for the Cooperative Party.